matthiasbuecker/geophysics-xochimilco-viveros/01_ERT_2016/README.md

 ## Overview

 ERT and time-domain induced polarization (TDIP) data was collected with a Syscal Pro Switch-48 manufactured by Iris Instruments.
+Note that TDIP data was not processed and analysed in the above manuscript.
+Here, we include it for the sake of completeness.

 | Line ID | Acquisition date | Electrodes (spacing) | Total length | Orientation |
 | --- | --- | --- | --- | --- |